The Town of Rockport and its Council on Aging provide the information to assist the community. It does not endorse or recommend any of the vendors."

 The Rockport Senior Center is located at 58 Broadway in the Community House building.
 Hours are: Monday-Thursday 8:00-4:00 p.m. and Friday 8:00-1:00 p.m.

-The Senior Center offers many activities including bingo, strength/balance class, yoga, tai chi, duplicate bridge, cribbage, scrabble, quilting & knitting group, bus trips, barbecues, and special lunches and dinners with entertainment.
+The Senior Center offers many activities including bingo, strength/balance class, yoga,, duplicate bridge, canasta, quilting & knitting group, barbecues, and special lunches and dinners with entertainment.

 Health and Wellness:

-The Council on Aging provides information and referrals, client support, in-home services, housing assistance, senior advocate assistance, and benefits counseling.
+The Council on Aging provides information and referrals, client support, housing assistance, senior advocate assistance, and benefits counseling.

 Meals at the center are provided by SeniorCare Nutrition Program for those 60 years of age and over.
 The Center is a designated meal site.
-Lunch is served daily at 11:30 a.m. times are Monday through Friday at 11:30 a.m.
+Lunch is served daily at 11:30 a.m.
+Monday through Friday.
 Reservations are needed and can be made by calling 978-546-5027, 24 hours in advance.
+Transportation is free to and from the Rockport Senior Center for lunch.
+Reservations are to be made by calling CATA at 978-283-7916.

 SeniorCare provides meals for the home bound for those 60 years of age and over.
 If you need Meals on Wheels, you may call SeniorCare at 978-281-1750 and ask for their Nutrition Department.

-The Rockport COA together with The Open Door and SeniorCare Nutrition, provide the Senior Mobile Market on the first Thursday of each month from 10:00-11:00 a.m. at the Senior Center for low-income seniors.
+The Rockport COA together with The Open Door and SeniorCare Nutrition, provide the Senior Mobile Market on the first Wednesday of each month from 10:00-11:00 a.m. at the Senior Center for low-income seniors.
 Three bags of fresh fruit, vegetables, and groceries are provided for pick up.
+To sign up for the program, call 978-546-2573.

 Transportation is provided by Cape Ann Transportation Authority, (CATA), Dial-a-Ride program.
-CATA provides transportation for medical appointments, local shopping, and mall shopping.
+CATA provides transportation for medical appointments, local shopping.
 Grocery shopping is every Tuesday from 11:45 a.m.-2:00 p.m..
 You must call 978-283-7916 to make a reservation.
 The bus makes stops at Stop & Shop on Thatcher Road in Gloucester, and Shaw’s Market on Eastern Avenue in Gloucester, and Market Basket near Blackburn Circle.
 The cost is $4.00 round trip.
-The CATA bus also rides to the North Shore Mall in Peabody and also the Liberty Tree Mall in Danvers every Wednesday at 9:30am at the Senior Center, 58 Broadway.
-Cost is $5.00 round trip.
-You need to call 978-283-7916 to make a reservation in advance.

 SeniorCare in Gloucester provides Rockport seniors volunteer transportation beyond Gloucester for medical appointments.
 You must call SeniorCare in advance at 978-281-5128.
 For more information about Senior Care, visit their website at: www.seniorcareinc.org.